 Clements is working around the clock to ensure our clients fully understand their insurance coverage and are clear about any gaps in their existing portfolio.
 We will continue to speak with underwriters and monitor how the situation evolves over the next few months.

 As an independent international broker we have access to all leading DBA insurers and work with our clients to find the best policy for each organization.

 Submit our application and you’ll get quotes from all the top DBA insurance providers.

-If you have any additional questions about DBA insurance benefits, coverage options, or general insurance inquiries, please do not hesitate to contact us.
+If you have any additional questions about international worker’s compensation coverage benefits, insurance options, or general insurance inquiries, please do not hesitate to contact us.
 Call us at 1.800.872.0067 and a dedicated sales representative will address your concerns.